netsec-ethz/scion-tutorials/content/apps/bat.md

 IO redirects (`<`, `>`) work as usual.

-!!!
-TODO
-    Example servers below still need repo to be checked out.
-    Come up with some ideas for servers to deploy in infrastructure.
+[//]: # (TODO Example servers below still built from sources.
+Come up with some ideas for servers to deploy in infrastructure.)

 ## Example servers